Komodo (film)

-Komodo is a 1999 horror thriller film directed by Michael Lantieri.
+Komodo is a 1999 Australian horror thriller film directed by Michael Lantieri.
+The film was released on September 15, 1999.

+The premise is the following.
 On a holiday with his parents, fifteen-year-old Patrick witnesses them get attacked and killed.
 The shock prevents Patrick from remembering what happened, and he is assigned to young psychiatrist Victoria Juno for help.
 Patrick attempts to come to terms with his loss, but when he and his aunt Annie return to the scene, Patrick must face the creature responsible for their demise.

-The film was released on September 15, 1999.
+Komodo received rather poor critical response.

 Plot

 During the 1980s a black market shipment of exotic animals docks at Emerald Isle, North Carolina.
 A driver transports several animals to another location.
-During the drive, he notices a distinctive smell and pulls over the van.
+During the drive, he notices a distinctive smell and pulls the van over.
 He presumes a crate of reptilian eggs are rotten and tosses them into the swamp.
 Nineteen years later, the Connelly family arrives at the island to return to their vacation home though, in recent years, a major oil company has been polluting the local environment.
-During their stay, Patrick (Kevin Zegers) and his dog, Buster, encounter a small lizard.
+During their stay, Patrick and his dog, Buster, encounter a small lizard.
 In an attempt to catch it, Patrick stays out later than usual and his parents go out looking for him.
 Patrick heads home after hearing his parents calling, but is attacked by an unseen creature.
 Barely escaping, he witnesses his family being devoured by the creatures.
 Patrick survives and is found in a state of shock.

-Some time later, Patrick's grandmother reaches out to Dr. Victoria Juno (Jill Hennessy), a young psychiatrist, to help Patrick come to terms with his grief.
-His aunt Annie (Nina Landis) is indifferent to Victoria's presence and adamantly against him returning to the island.
+Some time later, Patrick's grandmother reaches out to Dr. Victoria Juno, a young psychiatrist, to help Patrick come to terms with his grief.
+His aunt Annie is indifferent to Victoria's presence and adamantly against him returning to the island.
 Victoria, with the grandmother's support, takes Patrick back to the island along with Annie.
 At the Connellys' old vacation home, Annie is attacked and wounded.
 While Victoria tends to Annie's wounds, Patrick is awakened by growling and comes downstairs.
 While in the kitchen, he has a flashback to the attack on his dog and runs to Victoria panicked.
 When she asks him what he saw, he points behind her to reveal a massive Komodo dragon.
 Annie is killed by the creature and Victoria and Patrick barely escape, revealing that there are several more dragons.

 They find the boat captain, Martin, severely injured.
-Driving frantically, they nearly crash into Oates (Billy Burke) and his maintenance co-worker Denby (Paul Gleeson), who were sent to kill the reptiles.
+Driving frantically, they nearly crash into Oates and his maintenance co-worker Denby (Paul Gleeson), who were sent to kill the reptiles.
 Oates and Denby tend to Martin, who is succumbing to infection from wounds caused by bacteria in the Komodo's saliva.
-Oates and Denby call for help from Bracken (Simon Westaway), the man who sent them to the island to kill the Komodos.
+Oates and Denby call for help from Bracken, the man who sent them to the island to kill the Komodos.